Graduate Research Opportunities

 As PI of the Conservation through Reconciliation Partnership, I am interested in speaking with exceptional prospective MA or PhD students interested in advancing Indigenous conservation governance in Canada.
 I am particularly interested in speaking with students who can work at the community level to help advance the conceptualization and practice of decolonized conservation or those who want to engage with advancing reconciliation within existing protected areas.
 Visit the website to see what the partnership has been up to and whether your interests are a good fit.

-Jennifer welcomes inquiries from individuals interested in a MA or PhD; background in social science and/or environmental governance will be considered an asset.
-If admitted, students will receive funding following Department of Geography, Environment and Geomatics graduate financial support policy.
-Funds for fieldwork and conference attendance are also available and will be allocated at a level appropriate for the graduate student research project and other professional development objectives.
+I welcome inquiries from individuals interested in a MA or PhD; background in social science and/or environmental governance will be considered an asset and opportunities available will vary from year to year.
+Offers to successful applicants will detail a funding package that follows the Department of Geography, Environment and Geomatics graduate financial support policy.
+Funds for fieldwork and conference attendance will also be made available and allocated at a level appropriate for the graduate student research project and other professional development objectives.

-Interested individuals are encouraged to reach out over email.
-In this message, please indicate as clearly as possible how your background, training and research interests overlap with Jennifer's and which research area(s) listed above you would like to know more about.
+If we have some shared interests and you would like to learn more, please reach out over email.
+Please indicate as clearly as possible how your background, training and research interests overlap with my own and which research area(s) listed above you would like to know more about.

 GIS and Watershed Management